 The Traineeship Program was a workforce development initiative developed by iUTAH to provide students with skills that transfer beyond the academic realm, and that contribute to a strong Science, Technology, Engineering, and Math (STEM) trained workforce in Utah.

 About Our Program

 Through the Traineeships Program, students gained real skills.
-There are many internship opportunities for students at all levels found throughout the Utah educational system. iUTAH traineeships offered between 2013 and 2018 provided something different.
+While there are many internship opportunities for students at all levels throughout the Utah educational system, iUTAH traineeships provided something different. iUTAH traineeships offered between 2013 and 2018 provided something different.
 “We knew we had students on the research-oriented campuses in the state that could benefit from gaining skills that were transferrable outside of academia,” said Ellen Eiriksson, iUTAH’s education, outreach, and diversity coordinator.

 Trainees were paired with faculty and other mentors on campuses to gain experience in their laboratories or other work settings.
 As undergraduates, trainees served as integral members of research teams, learning new skills, and even serving as near-peer mentors, passing those skills onto incoming trainees.

 The average student was engaged with the program for one year, although this amount of time varied depending on research needs.
 Students benefited from a team environment, training alongside graduate students and other near-peer mentors.
 Below are some examples of the many interesting projects that they were involved in:

 - Linking sensor networks to science through ecoinformatics

 - Integrating data and models for hydrologic applications

 - Exploring green roof food production and green infrastructure water use strategy

 - Quantifying precipitation effects from the Great Salt Lake